Elite50/slate/source/includes/_profile-object.md

  | OneOnOneCollectionLead | A poser object of the user who led the collection of this one on one, may be the same as OneOnOneUser
 PageViews | PageViewOrganization | The organization that controlled the page that was viewed by the profile
  | PageViewWhen | The datetime that the page view occurred
+ | PageViewPlatform | The technical platform the web page was viewed on
  | PageViewImage | An image associated with the page viewed
  | PageViewURL | The URL of the page view
  | PageViewPageTitle | The title of the page that was viewed